salkuadrat/slide_drawer/README.md

 }
 ```

-Then you need to connect menu button in your home page AppBar with SlideDrawer.
+Then you need to set onPressed menu button in your AppBar to toggle SlideDrawer.

 ```
 appBar: AppBar(